-Classic sedan proportions with clean, simple details inside and out earn the 2020 Genesis a 7 out of 10 for Styling on our scale.
+Classic sedan proportions with clean, simple details inside and out earn the 2020 Genesis a 7 out of 10 on our scale.
 Models with the Sport package are even better looking thanks to their unique bumpers and copper trim elements.

 The 2020 Genesis G80 announces its presence with a shield-like grille that looks large but is small compared to the one on the G80’s new-look G90 bigger brother.
 The edges of the grille lead into strong character lines that provide the car’s shoulders.
 The rear end also presents a clean look, though its design is too generic to become as recognizable as the designs of the Audi A7 and Mercedes-Benz E-Class.
 The G80 gets attractive 18- or 19-inch wheels, depending on the model.